Choose a college

 of employers agreed that WGU graduates meet or exceed their expectations.

-In the B.A. — Interdisciplinary Studies degree program at WGU, students advance through each course by mastering the course content, then completing and passing challenging assessments that measure knowledge and skills in each subject area.
+You set your own pace by demonstrating your skills.
+In the online degree programs at WGU, you'll advance through each course by first mastering the course content, then completing and passing challenging assessments that measure your knowledge and skills in each subject area.

 Applicants must possess a current, unencumbered registered nurse (RN) license.
 Applicants must be actively working as an RN at the time of application and enrollment.